dubek/malc/doc/internals.md

 Mal types *symbol*, *string* and *keyword* are held internally as bytearray objects.
-For these objects, the `len` field in the object header holds the length of the string pointed by `data` in bytes (including a terminating null char).  `data` of course points to the byte array itself.
+For these objects, the `len` field in the object header holds the length of the string pointed by `data` in bytes (not including a terminating null char).  `data` of course points to the byte array itself, which is of size `len + 1` bytes, the last byte is always `\x00`.

 The type field indicates the Mal type: